 Brassicaceae Material Collection

-As more and more taxa of Brassicaceae are becoming models for studying various evolutionary and developmental aspects, availability of relevant material is a matter of increasing importance.
-Germplasm collection in BrassiBase includes a set of ~ 300 species covering all evolutionary lineages within the family and about 40 of 49 currently recognized tribes.
-Accessions (mostly of wild origin) from which genome size data and chromosome counts are obtained, are documented by seeds, herbarium specimens, silica-dried leaf material and – whenever possible – images.
+As more and more taxa of Brassicaceae are becoming models for plant biology (e.g., Koch & German, 2013), availability of relevant material is a matter of increasing importance.
+The BrassiBase Material Collection (seeds, herbarium specimens, silica-dried leaf material) represent ~ 300 species covering all major evolutionary lineages within the family and about 40 of 52 currently recognized tribes.
+The accessions are mostly of wild origin and most often genome size and chromosome number data are provided.
+This resource has been available upon indivudal request only.

 The search field accepts scientific plant names, i. e. names of genera or Brassicaceae tribes.